Marie Müller (footballer)

-Marie Lena Müller (born 25 July 2000) is a German footballer who plays as a midfielder for the Portland Thorns of the National Women's Soccer League.
+Marie Lena Müller (born 25 July 2000) is a German professional footballer who plays as a full-back for the Portland Thorns of the National Women's Soccer League.

 Club career

 Müller played as a midfielder for SC Freiburg, initially for its second team SC Freiburg II from 2018 to 2022, transitioning to the first team in the Frauen-Bundesliga where she played from 2021 through early 2024.

 On 2 February 2024, it was announced that she had transferred to Portland Thorns FC of the National Women's Soccer League.
+On 30 April 2026, she scored her first NWSL goal in a 2–0 victory over the San Diego Wave.

 International career

 Müller played for Germany at the U-17 FIFA Women’s World Cup and the UEFA U-19 Women’s Championship.
 While with the U-17 squad, Müller helped Germany win the 2016 UEFA U-17 Women’s Championship.
 She also made an appearance with the U-20 team.